zakaria-jaddad/Books/The_C_Programing_Language/README.md

 ╰─ ./a.out
 x is: 20
 y is: 30
-swaped x is: 20
+swapped x is: 20
-swaped y is: 30
+swapped y is: 30
 ```

 ### 4.11.3 Conditional Inclusion